-The 📘 button allows all graphs on the page to be collapsed at once.
-The 📜 button allows all graphs on the page to be expanded at once.
-This button makes it possible to increase the number of columns to be displayed for curves and other information.
+- Collapse The 📘 button allows all graphs on the page to be collapsed at once.
+Expand The 🔚 button allows all graphs on the page to be expanded at once.
+Add a column This button makes it possible to increase the number of columns to be displayed for curves and other information.
 Therefore, information will be grouped in the same column for each active queue.
-This button makes it possible to reduce the number of columns to be displayed for curves and other information.
-This link makes it possible to go directly to the QoS configuration module (Configuration > Security policy > Quality of Service).
-This link allows going directly to the configuration module of QoS queues to be monitored.
+Remove a column This button makes it possible to reduce the number of columns to be displayed for curves and other information.
+Go to QoS configuration This link makes it possible to go directly to the QoS configuration module (Configuration > Security policy > Quality of Service).
+Go to monitoring configuration This link allows going directly to the configuration module of QoS queues to be monitored.